Linus4/eldritchinstinct/README.md

 Copyediting by [Tim B. / congas.blog](https://congas.blog/) and editing by [Carl Apostle / CrlBox](https://crlbox.itch.io/) & [Markus / DerTaurus](https://dertaurus.itch.io/).

 This is a game that values community contributions!
-Please join the [Discord Server](https://eldritchinstinct.com/discord) and the [Subreddit](https://eldritchinstinct.com/reddit) to talk about scenarios, discuss rules hacks and share play reports.
+Join the [Discord Server](https://eldritchinstinct.com/discord) and the [Subreddit](https://eldritchinstinct.com/reddit) to talk about scenarios, discuss rules hacks and share play reports.
 If you have published assets like maps, handouts or audio files, I'd be happy to include them in the [Eldritch Archives](https://eldritchinstinct.com/eldritch-archives).

 ![Eldritch Instinct logo.](/img/eldritchinstinct.png)